 Part I describes Emma’s ‘process of self-repression’, as Geoffrey Wall aptly puts it.
 She tries to be a good wife, but becomes increasingly frustrated because Charles fails to recognize how unfulfilled she feels.
 He proves incapable of offering her what she craves.
 Hence, Part I is a study in the conditions of Emma's marriage.
 It is marked by two turning points that form a significant contrast: Charles’ and Emma’s garish peasant wedding in chapter 4 and the grand entertainment at the Château de la Vaubyessard in chapter 8.
 The peasant wedding, as garish as it is, marks the beginning of a new life for Emma, one filled with hope as the wife of the country doctor, whereas the second showcases how far removed her reality is from her dream world.
 Charles is the leading man who plays opposite her.
 Moreover, chapter 7 marks the point where Emma increasingly seeks relief in the dream world of romantic tales from her quotidian reality.
 The stark contrast between her transporting reveries and Charles’ plodding daily routine is starkly showcased in chapter 9.
 It conveys a pungent sense of the mechanicalness in Charles’ life and relationship to Emma for he tramps around like a mill-horse, focused solely on the trodden path.
 He is uninspiring, unambitious; his conversations ‘as flat as any street pavement’.

 Part II then describes how she hopes to express her sense of self-being.
 And that is the process rendered in Part III of her chronicle which begins with the morphing of the Platonic lover, Léon, into a seducer like Rodolphe and ends with the demise of Emma’s bodily presence into nothingness.
-Part II studies Emma’s platonic romance with the young Léon Dupuis (chap.
-6) and her carnal affair with the sophisticated paramour Rodolphe Boulanger (chap.
+Part II studies Emma’s platonic romance with the young Léon Dupuis (ch.
+6) and her carnal affair with the sophisticated paramour Rodolphe Boulanger (ch.
 9).
 Through his own dream-like yearnings Léon awakens in her the feeling of being truly understood by another.
 Their Platonic relationship is supplanted by a carnal one with Rodolphe.
 He is an experienced paramour, who knows how to play upon her fantasies to gain his sexual ends.
 When he ultimately tires of her, he drops her without remorse, while she is cast into a deep depression at having deceived herself into thinking she could have a new, fulfilled life with him.
 What she experiences is similar to the disillusioning of her childhood fantasies in Part I. Real grounding of Self seems out of her reach.

 Part II contains scenic and thematic pairings similar to the ones in Part I. However, these new pairings bring out even more fatally the variance between Emma and Charles: the unsuccessful operation on Hippolyte’s club foot (II, 11) and the opera in Rouen (III, 1).
 The first demonstrates Charles’ inadequacy as an Officer of Health (he is not a medically trained doctor).
 The botched operation becomes a symbol of Emma’s thwarted ambitions and of her growing aversion to her rather dull and limited husband, whereas the opera scene in Rouen underscores Emma’s romantic longings for a life far different from her mundane existence.
 The experience returns her to the escapist books of her childhood with their ‘seductive phantasmagoria of sentimental realities’.
 These antithetical strains are juxtaposed in the central chapters of the book where the agricultural fair with its emphasis on science and hard work takes place.
 It contrasts with Rodolphe’s seduction of Emma in a private space above the proceedings below.
 Rising debts incurred to support her desire for social advancement complicate her dilemma.